FK Karaorman

 FK Karaorman (ФК Караорман) is a football club from Struga, North Macedonia.
-They are currently competing in the Macedonian Second League.
+They are currently competing in the Macedonian Third League.

 History

-The club was founded in 1923 under the name Crn Drin, by the advanced Struga youth.
+The club was founded in 1923 under the name Crn Drim, by the advanced Struga youth.
 Among its creators was famous Macedonian painter, Vangel Kodžoman.
 After World War II, the club got its current name Karaorman.
 In their history they have played one season in the Macedonian First League back in 1993–94.
 Mostly they have competed in the Macedonian Second League, except for a short period when they were a member of the Macedonian Third League Southwest (Lake Region).

 Former Macedonia national team player Artim Šakiri started his youth career at the club.